ConnectionOuOb/FlutterMol/README.md

 # FlutterMol
- A portein structure viewer written by Flutter framwork
+ A protein structure viewer written by Flutter framework